Zimbabwe is one of several southern African countries affected by the El Niño weather pattern. In 2016 it led to the worst drought in 35 years.

 The emergency work of Caritas was a crucial additional intervention next to its longer term development program that includes building dams, irrigation systems and education on drought resistant crops.

-Pictures used for the international fundraising campaign ‘Hello Hunger’ from Caritas.
+Pictures made on assignment for the international fundraising campaign ‘Hello Hunger’ from Caritas Internationalis.